2008 United States presidential election in Montana: Analysis

 During the same election, incumbent Democratic Governor Brian Schweitzer was reelected to a second term in a landslide over Republican Roy Brown and Libertarian Stan Jones.
 Winning by more than a two-to-one margin, Schweitzer received 65.21% of the vote while Brown took in 32.77% and Jones got 2.03%.
 Also during the same election, incumbent Democratic Senator Max Baucus was handily reelected to a sixth term over perennial candidate Bob Kelleher running as a Republican, no third-party candidate was in the race.
 Due to Kelleher's policies, such as adopting a parliamentary system in the United States, adopting a single-payer healthcare system, and nationalizing American oil and gas industries, he received no support from Montana GOP, and Baucus defeated Kelleher by nearly a 3-to-1 margin, taking in 72.92% over Kelleher's 27.08% and winning every single county in the state.
 At the state level, however, Republicans picked up three seats in the Montana Senate and gained control of the chamber.
 Democrats picked up the office of Secretary of State.

 As of the 2024 presidential election, this is the last election where Montana was seriously contested, as well as the last one in which Lake County, Cascade County, Rosebud County, and Lewis and Clark County voted for the Democratic candidate.
 This is the last time the Big Sky Country would be decided by a single-digit margin, and the last time a candidate won the state with less than half of the vote.
-Obama became the first ever Democrat to win the White House without carrying Mineral or Sheridan Counties, as well as the first to do so without carrying Dawson County since Jimmy Carter in 1976.
+Obama became the first ever Democrat to win the White House without carrying Mineral or Sheridan Counties.